nightconcept/any2/project/epics/epic-testing.md

 - As a Developer, I want `NightTest` to dynamically discover test groups so that adding new tests is more modular and requires no orchestrator modification.
 - As a Developer, I want a clear and standardized way to interact with manual tests so that they are easier to execute and less prone to specific keybinding issues.
 - As a Developer, I want individual test cases or groups to be able to manage their own configurations if needed, for greater flexibility.
-- As a Developer, I want test cases to report failures robustly, even in case of crashes, so that `test_report.json` is always informative.
+- As a Developer, I want test cases to report failures robustly, even in case of crashes, so that xUnit test results are always informative.
-- As a Developer, I want a well-defined `BaseTestCase` to reduce boilerplate and provide common utilities for writing tests.
+- As a Developer, I want a well-defined `BaseTestCase` to reduce boilerplate and provide common utilities for writing tests compatible with xUnit.
 - As a Developer, I want the `NightTest` project structure to be clean and consistently named (e.g., `Groups/` instead of `Modules/`).
-- As a CI System, I want to build and run `NightTest` automated tests and fail the build if any tests fail.
+- As a CI System, I want to build and run `NightTest` automated tests using `dotnet test` and fail the build if any tests fail.
-- As a Developer, I want the CI system to archive the `test_report.json` for inspection.
+- As a Developer, I want the CI system to archive standard xUnit test result artifacts (e.g., TRX files) for inspection.
-- As a Developer, I want `NightTest.exe` to return an appropriate exit code based on test results for CI integration.
+- As a Developer, I want `dotnet test` to return an appropriate exit code based on test results for CI integration.

 ## Tasks

+### Phase 0: xUnit Integration & Core Refactoring

+- **Task 0.1: Integrate xUnit Framework**
+  - **Description:** Add xUnit (xunit, xunit.runner.visualstudio) NuGet packages to the `NightTest.csproj`.
+This will establish xUnit as the primary test runner.
+  - **Implementation:**
+    - [ ] Add `xunit` NuGet package.
+    - [ ] Add `xunit.runner.visualstudio` NuGet package to enable test discovery and execution in Visual Studio and by `dotnet test`.
+    - [ ] Add `Microsoft.NET.Test.Sdk` NuGet package.
+  - **Acceptance Criteria:** The `NightTest` project can compile with xUnit dependencies.
+Tests can be discovered by the xUnit runner.
+  - **Status:** To Do

+- **Task 0.2: Remove Custom Test Orchestration and Reporting**
+  - **Description:** Remove the custom `TestRunner` and `Program.cs` test orchestration logic, as xUnit will now handle test discovery, execution, and reporting.
+  - **Implementation:**
+    - [ ] Delete `tests/Core/TestRunner.cs`.
+    - [ ] Delete `tests/Program.cs` or strip it down if it contains other essential non-test-running logic (unlikely for a test project).
+    - [ ] Remove any command-line argument parsing related to the old runner.
+  - **Acceptance Criteria:** Custom test execution and reporting code is removed.
+The project relies on xUnit for these functions.
+  - **Status:** To Do

+- **Task 0.3: Adapt `ITestCase` and `BaseTestCase` for xUnit**
+  - **Description:** Modify `ITestCase` and `BaseTestCase` to align with xUnit's execution model.
+Tests will be xUnit test methods that instantiate and run `IGame` instances.
+  - **Implementation:**
+    - [ ] Review `ITestCase`: Determine if the interface is still fully needed or if its properties (Name, Type, Description) can be primarily managed by xUnit attributes (`[Fact]`, `[Trait]`) on test methods.
+    - [ ] Modify `BaseTestCase`:
+      - Remove `SetTestRunner(TestRunner runner)` method and `TestRunner` dependency.
+      - `RecordPass`/`RecordFail` methods will need to be re-thought.
+Instead of reporting to a `TestRunner`, `BaseTestCase` should facilitate making assertions within the xUnit test method that wraps the `IGame` execution.
+This might involve the `IGame` test setting internal status flags or properties that the xUnit test method can assert against after `Night.Framework.Run()` completes.
+      - For failures, `BaseTestCase` (or the `IGame` test itself) could throw specific exceptions that xUnit test methods can catch and assert on, or simply let unhandled exceptions propagate to fail the xUnit test.
+      - The `TestStopwatch` for duration can still be useful; its result can be logged using `ITestOutputHelper` in the xUnit test method.
+  - **Acceptance Criteria:** `BaseTestCase` no longer relies on the custom `TestRunner`. `IGame` test outcomes (pass/fail/error) can be effectively translated into xUnit test results.
+  - **Status:** To Do

+- **Task 0.4: Create Initial xUnit Test Wrappers**
+  - **Description:** Create example xUnit test methods that instantiate and run existing or new `IGame`-based test cases.
+  - **Implementation:**
+    - [ ] Create a new C# test class (e.g., `GraphicsTests.cs`) in the `tests/Groups/Graphics/` directory.
+    - [ ] Inside this class, define xUnit test methods (e.g., `[Fact] public void Run_GraphicsClearColorTest()`).
+    - [ ] Each xUnit test method will:
+      - Instantiate the corresponding `IGame` test case (e.g., `var myTest = new GraphicsClearColorTest();`).
+      - (If needed) Inject `ITestOutputHelper` for logging.
+      - Call `Night.Framework.Run(myTest);`.
+      - After `Run` completes, use xUnit assertions (`Assert.True()`, `Assert.Equal()`, etc.) based on the outcome of the `IGame` test (e.g., checking a status property set by `BaseTestCase` or the `IGame` itself).
+  - **Acceptance Criteria:** At least one existing `IGame` test can be successfully executed via an xUnit test method.
+Test results are reported by xUnit.
+  - **Status:** To Do

 ### Phase 1: NightTest Architectural Enhancements

-- **Task 1.1: Implement Dynamic Test Discovery**
+- **Task 1.1: Verify xUnit Test Discovery and Organization**
-  - **Description:** Modify `tests/Program.cs` to scan assemblies in `tests/Groups/` (currently `tests/Modules/`) for classes implementing `NightTest.Core.ITestGroup` instead of relying on manual instantiation and registration.
-This aligns with the PRD suggestion ([`project/night-test-prd.md:33`](project/night-test-prd.md:33)).
+  - **Description:** Ensure xUnit correctly discovers all `IGame`-based tests wrapped by xUnit test methods. `ITestGroup` may no longer be necessary for discovery, as xUnit uses attributes and class/method structure.
+Test organization will rely on xUnit's features (e.g., test classes, `[Trait]` attributes).
   - **Implementation:**
-    - [x] Update `tests/Program.cs` to use reflection to find all types implementing `NightTest.Core.ITestGroup` in the relevant assembly/assemblies.
-    - [x] Instantiate discovered groups and collect their test cases.
-  - **Acceptance Criteria:** `tests/Program.cs` dynamically discovers all test groups.
-New test groups added to the `tests/Groups/` directory are automatically included in test runs without manual changes to `tests/Program.cs`.
-  - **Status:** Done
+    - [ ] Confirm that all `[Fact]` or `[Theory]` methods that wrap `IGame` instances are discovered by `dotnet test` and/or the Test Explorer in Visual Studio.
+    - [ ] Evaluate the role of `ITestGroup`.
+If its primary purpose was discovery and grouping for the custom runner, it might be deprecated or removed.
+Test organization can be achieved by structuring xUnit test classes within namespaces and using `[Trait]` attributes for categorization (e.g., `[Trait("Category", "Graphics")]`, `[Trait("TestType", "Manual")]`).
+  - **Acceptance Criteria:** All `IGame` tests are discoverable and runnable via xUnit.
+A clear strategy for organizing tests using xUnit conventions is in place. `ITestGroup`'s role is clarified or it's removed if redundant.
+  - **Status:** To Do (was Done, but needs re-evaluation with xUnit)

 - **Task 1.2: Standardize Manual Test Interaction**
   - **Description:** Develop a standardized mechanism for manual test pass/fail input, as per the future consideration in [`project/night-test-prd.md:31`](project/night-test-prd.md:31) and [`project/night-test-prd.md:249`](project/night-test-prd.md:249).
 This moves away from hardcoded keys specific to each manual test.
   - **Implementation:**
-    - [x] Design a simple UI overlay (e.g., using `Night.Graphics` to draw "Pass"/"Fail" text/buttons and listen for mouse clicks on them) or a dedicated input phase managed by `BaseTestCase` or the `TestRunner`.
-(Implemented in `BaseTestCase` with clickable rectangles for Pass/Fail).
+    - [x] Design a simple UI overlay (e.g., using `Night.Graphics` to draw "Pass"/"Fail" text/buttons and listen for mouse clicks on them) or a dedicated input phase managed by `BaseTestCase`.
+(Implemented in `BaseTestCase` with clickable rectangles for Pass/Fail - `TestRunner` part is no longer applicable).
-    - [x] Update `BaseTestCase` (Task 1.3) to include logic for this standardized interaction.
+    - [x] Update `BaseTestCase` (Task 0.3, formerly 1.3) to include logic for this standardized interaction.
 (Done as part of this task for the UI elements and input handling).
     - [x] Refactor existing manual tests (e.g., `ConcreteDummyManualTest` if it exists) to use the new mechanism.
 (A new test `GraphicsClearColorTest` was created using this mechanism, and `ConcreteDummyManualTest` was removed).
   - **Acceptance Criteria:** Manual tests use a consistent and clear method for user input to signal pass or fail.
 A sample test demonstrates this.
 Existing dummy manual tests are removed or refactored.
   - **Status:** Done